 Fine-Tuning & Customization¶

 ML Container Creator includes a do/tune command that wraps SageMaker AI Managed Model Customization — a serverless fine-tuning capability that eliminates instance selection and container management.
-You provide a dataset and technique; SageMaker handles infrastructure, optimization, and produces a deployable model artifact that feeds directly back into your project's deployment lifecycle.
+You provide a dataset and technique; SageMaker AI handles infrastructure, optimization, and produces a deployable model artifact that feeds directly back into your project's deployment lifecycle.

 Prerequisites¶